wadelucky/hw-stat133-wadelucky/README.md

 - [Workout 2](https://github.com/wadelucky/workout02)
 - [Workout 3](binomial)

-Note: workout2 is not in the classroom repo!
+Note: workout2 is not in the classroom repo but in my own repo!